-FR 4.1 Automatic and Semi-Automatic Officiating Equipment records the elapsed time of each swimmer and determines the relative place in a race.
+Automatic and Semi-Automatic Officiating Equipment records the elapsed time of each swimmer and determines the relative place in a race.
 Judging and timing shall be to 2 decimal places (1/100 of a second).
 Equipment that is installed shall not interfere with the swimmers' starts, turns, or the function of the overflow system.

+FR 2.3.2 Equipment requirements

-FR 4.2 The Equipment must:
+The Equipment must:

-- FR 4.2.1 Be activated by the starter. - FR 4.2.2 Have no exposed wires on the pool deck, if possible. - FR 4.2.3 Be able to display all recorded information for each lane by place and by lane. - FR 4.2.4 Provide easy digital reading of a swimmer's time.
+- FR 2.3.2.1 Be activated by the starter. - FR 2.3.2.2 Have no exposed wires on the pool deck, if possible. - FR 2.3.2.3 Be able to display all recorded information for each lane by place and by lane. - FR 2.3.2.4 Provide easy digital reading of a swimmer's time.

-FR 4.3 Starting devices
+FR 2.3.3 Starting devices

-- FR 4.3.1 The starter shall have a microphone for oral commands. - FR 4.3.2 If a pistol is used, it shall be used with a transducer. - FR 4.3.3 Both the microphone and the transducer shall be connected to loudspeakers at each starting block where both the starter's commands and the starting signal can be heard equally and simultaneously by each swimmer.
+- FR 2.3.3.1 The starter shall have a microphone for oral commands. - FR 2.3.3.2 If a pistol is used, it shall be used with a transducer.

+FR 2.3.3.3 Both the microphone and the transducer shall be connected to loudspeakers at each starting block where both the starter's commands and the starting signal can be heard equally and simultaneously by each swimmer.

-FR 4.4 Touch panels for Automatic Equipment
+FR 2.3.4 Touch panels for Automatic Equipment

-- FR 4.4.1 The minimum measurement of the touch panels shall be 2.4 metres wide and 0.9 metre high, and their thickness shall be 0.01 metre \pm 0.002 metre.
+FR 2.3.4.1 The minimum measurement of the touch panels shall be 2.4 metres wide and 0.9 metre high, and the thickness shall be 0.01m when the contact is closed (and the time is stopped).

 They shall extend 0.3 metre above and 0.6 metre below the surface of the water.
-The equipment in each lane shall be connected independently, so it may be controlled individually.
-The surface of the panels shall be of a bright colour and shall bear the line markings approved for the end walls. - FR 4.4.2 Installation The touch panels shall be installed in a fixed position in the centre of the lanes.
-The panels may be portable, allowing the pool operator to remove them when there are no competitors.
+The equipment in each lane shall be electronically connected independently, so it may be controlled and maintained individually.
+The surface of the panels shall be of a bright colour and shall bear the line markings approved for the end walls.